 Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 The Bhajan Theka is a quintessential 8-beat rhythmic cycle used extensively in Indian devotional music.
-Also known as Bhajani Theka, it is essentially a soulful and often slower-paced variation of Keherwa Taal.
-Its gentle, steady tempo makes it ideal for singers to convey the deep emotions and spiritual sentiments inherent in bhajans and kirtans.
+Also known as Bhajani Theka, it is essentially a soulful variation of the popular Kaharwa Taal.
+Its gentle, steady groove makes it ideal for singers to convey the deep emotions and spiritual sentiments inherent in bhajans and kirtans.

 Watch a Live Demonstration of Bhajan Theka